Binance Market Update (2022-08-03)

 Binance

-The global cryptocurrency market cap now stands at $1.08T, up by 1.49% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.09T, up by 1.64% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AUCTION, TORN, and LEVER, up by 28%, 23%, and 17%, respectively.
+Market outperformers include AUCTION, OP, and PERP, up by 37%, 26%, and 22%, respectively.

 Top stories of the day: